thrillhouse-dev/Have-I-been-pwned/README.md

 <img src="image/pwned_interface.png">

+Ready to use executables for Linux and Windows in the release section.

-Just clone, install deps with "pip install" and run with "python Pwned.py"
+Or just clone, install deps with "pip install" and run with "python Pwned.py"